glennji/openlumify/docs/features.md

 ## Graph Property Worker Plugins

-The following features are executed as graph property workers that run within the Visallo web application.
+The following features are executed as graph property workers that run within the OpenLumify web application.

 | Feature | Description |
 | ------- | ----------- |